 The ConsoleHandler writes log messages to System.err.
 It subclasses StreamHandler but overrides close() to only perform a flush, so the System.err stream does not get closed.
 The default formatter used is SimpleFormatter.
-See below for specific information about formatters.
-See the following table for properties that can be defined in the logging.properties file for the ConsoleHandler.
+The following table describes the properties that can be defined in the logging.properties file for the ConsoleHandler.

-Property Name Description Default Value ConsoleHandler.level Log level for the handler Level.INF0 ConsoleHandler.filter Filter to use Undefined ConsoleHandler.formatter Formatter to use java.util.logging.
-SimpleFormatter ConsoleHandler.encoding Character set encoding to use Default platform encoding
+Property Name Description Default Value ConsoleHandler.level Log level for the handler Level.INF0 ConsoleHandler.filter Filter to use Undefined ConsoleHandler.formatter Formatter to use java.util.logging .SimpleFormatter ConsoleHandler.encoding Character set encoding to use Default platform encoding